-We've included some fun facts about blue topaz.
+We've included some fun facts about November's birthstone topaz.
 So when you surprise someone with their birthstone, you can use these fun facts to wow the crowd and score a bonus piece of cake!

 - The origin of the Topaz gemstone's name comes from the Sanskrit tapas for fire.

-- The beautiful topaz represents the months of November and December and is the birthstone of both the astrological signs of Scorpio and Sagittarius.
+- Topaz crystal represents the months of November and December and is the birthstone of both the astrological signs of Scorpio and Sagittarius.
 Topaz is the birthstone of the Chinese zodiac sign of the Horse.

-- In fact, topaz's most common color is colorless — and as such topaz was often mistaken for a diamond — but it might also come in warm brown, purple, honey yellow and green colors.
+- In fact, the topaz birthstone's most common color is colorless — and as such topaz was often mistaken for a diamond — but it might also come in warm brown, purple, honey yellow and green colors.

-- Most of the topaz on the market is heavily treated—either irradiated or heat treated—it is really hard to find an authentic topaz.
+- Most of the colors of topaz crystals on the market are heavily treated—either irradiated or heat treated—it is really hard to find an authentic topaz.

-- Most of the topaz on the market comes from Brazil, Australia, and Mexico.
-Topaz is not found in abundance, thus bona fide topaz is highly valued and more costly.
+- Most of the raw topaz on the market comes from Brazil, Australia, and Mexico. raw topaz is not found in abundance, thus bona fide topaz is highly valued and more costly.

-- Topaz is an excellent crystal for helping to boost one’s spiritual development.
-Topaz helps one attune to higher wisdom, clarify one's vision for life, as well as live with openness and integrity.
+- Topaz gems are excellent crystals for helping to boost one’s spiritual development.
+The topaz birthstone helps one attune to higher wisdom, clarify one's vision for life, as well as live with openness and integrity.

 - The topaz gemstone provides several physical benefits to the users.
 Wearing a golden topaz can help in dealing with low immunity, obesity, anxiety, muscle cramps, joint pains, lower backache, diabetes and liver-related disorders, etc.